Crossroads MVP

 Something always happens

 Even on a failure, something always happens.
 Characters should rarely try something only to get a "nothing happens" result.
 If this does happen and the action simply causes nothing to happen, have something else trigger.
+A new threat appears or escalates.

 If a certain action has assured success or failure, there is no need to make a Skill Roll.